jsn/sillyscheme/README.rst

 Interpreter
 -----------

-As of now, it's a more or less vanilla SECD [#SECD]_ machine, modified for varargs, special forms and tail calls elimination.
+As of now, it's a more or less vanilla SECD [SECD]_ machine, modified for varargs, special forms and tail calls elimination.
 Modifications are as
 follows:

 * Stack is not a simple list, but a list of lists. ``apply`` removes the top list of the stack (so we can support varargs).
-* Some PROCEDUREs are marked with FL_SYNTAX.
+* Some PROCEDUREs are marked FL_SYNTAX.
 When SECD machine detects a syntax call (takes some look-ahead), arguments are not evaluated.
   Also, if FL_EVAL flag is set for syntax, the return value of the procedure is queued up for re-evaluation.